YutaroHayakawa/ipftrace/README.md

 As you can see, it just enumerate the name of the functions and their argument types.
 Adding new functions is very straight forward.
 The only requirement is that the function takes `struct sk_buff` as argument.

-That means, if the functions inside the kernel changes, we need to change the `events.json` too.
-I chose the functions supporsed to be rarely changed for the default sets.
-Please feel free to add new functions.